fvutils/pyuvm-dataclasses/doc/source/index.rst

 =============================================

-PyUVM Dataclasses is a Python package that allows you to capture UVM testbenches structures with the same efficiency that Python's `dataclasses` package brings to regular data clases.
+PyUVM Dataclasses is a Python package that allows you to capture UVM testbench structures with the same efficiency that Python's `dataclasses` package brings to regular data clases.

 .. code:: python3